premsagary/Docker/Ports_and_Volumes.md

             it will use cached copies if you remove one "RUN" and run again although if you deleted the Image.

-            Best practice:
+#####       Best practice:

+            (This will help to create lesss dependent images when you run script)

+            prems-MacBook-Air:~ premsagar$ vi Dockerfilevi dockerfile

             FROM debian:stable
             MAINTAINER prem <prem@docker.com>

-            RUN apt-get update && apt-get upgrade -y && apt-get install -y apache2 telnet elinks openssh-server (This will help to create lesss dependent images when you run script)
+            RUN apt-get update && apt-get upgrade -y && apt-get install -y apache2 telnet elinks openssh-server

+            ENV PREM prem-docker

 #### GO *[BACK](index.md)*